 Cisco's AMP solution automatically checks downloaded files against the global AMP database (see Threat Intelligence) in real time and blocks malicious files before they can pass through the network perimeter.
 Cisco perimeter security products with AMP provide a straightforward summary of threats seen across your network, and allows you to drill down into the details of a particular attack or threat.
 Malware combat readiness needs to start at the perimeter and can no longer solely reside on the endpoint.

 A firewall is a network security device that monitors incoming and outgoing network traffic and decides whether to allow or block specific traffic based on a defined set of security rules.
 They establish a barrier between secured and controlled internal networks that can be trusted and untrusted outside networks, such as the Internet.

-Firewalls are still the tried and true protectors of the network perimeter, but Firewalls have evolved beyond simple packet filtering and stateful inspection.
+Firewalls are still the tried-and-true protectors of the network perimeter, but they've evolved beyond simple packet filtering and stateful inspection.

-Kobargo deploys, manages and supports next-generation firewalls that are SD-WAN ready and provide VPN connectivity, advanced malware protection, application awareness and visibility, intrusion prevention and Threat Intelligence to address today's and tomorrow's threats.
+We deploy, manage and support next-generation firewalls that are SD-WAN ready and provide VPN connectivity, advanced malware protection, application awareness and visibility, intrusion prevention and Threat Intelligence to address today's and tomorrow's threats.

-Secure Internet Gateways (SIG) are a part of Kobargo's layered security design approach.
+Secure Internet Gateways (SIG) are a part of our layered cybersecurity design approach.
 Before users connect to any destination on the internet, a SIG provides the first line of defense and inspection.
-Traditional network and web security provides visibility and control for employee activity on your corporate network, while a SIG extends the visibility needed to protect internet access across all devices on your network, all office locations, and roaming users without the need for additional hardware.
+Traditional network and web security provides visibility and control for employee activity on your corporate network.
+At the same time, an SIG extends visibility needed to protect internet access across all devices on any of your networks.

 DNS & IP Layer Enforcement